jonsim/tiny-install/README.md

 **NB: tiny-install is currently under development.
 See the [Remaining work](#remaining-work) section for current status.**

-tiny-install is little more than a glorified script which copies files about, as described in a project's
+tiny-install is little more than a glorified file-copying/linking script as described in a project's
 [configuration file](#https://github.com/jonsim/tiny-install#config-file-syntax).
-It does not handle dependency installation or checking, versioning or updating.
+It does not handle dependency installation or checking, versioning, updating or uninstalling.
+These would all require a central database of installed projects (short of fixed install locations).

 &copy; Copyright 2017 Jonathan Simmonds